-Light Flashes, Vitreous Floaters, Retinal Concerns: What Causes Floaters or black dots floating in the vision is something that most people experience.The vitreous is a clear gel-like substance, which fills the central two thirds of the eye.
+Light Flashes, Vitreous Floaters, Retinal Concerns: Floaters or black dots floating in the vision is something that most people experience.The vitreous is a clear gel-like substance, which fills the central two thirds of the eye.
+Due to time [aging] and sunlight damage the vitreous deteriorates.

 It is located between the lens and the optic nerve.